Woodard v. Navient Solutions, LLC et al.

 Seattle, WA 98111

-• If you request exclusion from the Settlement Class:
+• If you requested exclusion from the Settlement Class:

-• You will not be eligible for any payment or other benefits under the proposed settlement.
+• You will not be eligible for any payment or other benefits under the Settlement.

-• You will not be allowed to object to the terms of the proposed settlement.
+• You will not be allowed to object to the terms of the Settlement.

-• You will not be bound by any subsequent rulings entered in this case if the proposed settlement is finally approved.
+• You will not be bound by any subsequent rulings entered in this case.

-If your request for exclusion is late or deficient, you will still be considered a part of the Settlement Class, you will be bound by the settlement and by all other orders and judgments in this Lawsuit, and you will not be able to participate in any other lawsuits based on the claims in this case.
+If your request for exclusion was late or deficient, you will still be considered a part of the Settlement Class, you will be bound by the Settlement and by all other orders and judgments in this Lawsuit, and you will not be able to participate in any other lawsuits based on the claims in this case.

-• No. If the District Court approves the proposed settlement and you do not exclude yourself from the Settlement Class, you release (give up) all claims against the Defendants with respect to the Covered Loan or Loans listed on Exhibit 1 to the Notice.
+• No. Upon approval of the Settlement by the District Court, if you did not exclude yourself from the Settlement Class, you released (gave up) all claims against the Defendants with respect to the Covered Loan or Loans listed on Exhibit 1 to the Notice.

-• No. If you remain a member of the Settlement Class, and the settlement is finally approved, you will be enjoined and barred from initiating or continuing any lawsuit or other proceeding against the Defendants with respect to the Covered Student Loan or Loans listed on Exhibit 1 to the Notice.
+• No. If you remain a member of the Settlement Class, you will be enjoined and barred from initiating or continuing any lawsuit or other proceeding against the Defendants with respect to the Covered Student Loan or Loans listed on Exhibit 1 to the Notice.

-• If you choose to remain a member of the Settlement Class, you have a right to object in writing to any part of the proposed settlement.
-The District Court will consider your views.
+If you chose to remain a member of the Settlement Class, you had a right to object in writing to any part of the Settlement.

 • The case name and number.